ΜTorrent: PeerFactor SARL

-On March 4, 2006, PeerFactor SARL announced the signing of a six-month contract with Strigeus for the development of "new content distribution applications on the Web."
-PeerFactor SARL is a relatively new company formed by former employees of PeerFactor, which was a subsidiary of the French anti-piracy organization Retspan.
+On March 4, 2006, PeerFactor SARL announced the signing of a six-month contract with Strigeus for the development of "new content distribution applications on the Web".
+PeerFactor SARL was a relatively new company formed by former employees of PeerFactor, which was a subsidiary of the French anti-piracy organization Retspan.

-Ludde stated that his coding for PeerFactor SARL was to use his expertise at optimization of the BitTorrent protocol to create a .dll which PeerFactor SARL intended to use as part of a distribution platform for files in a corporate setting.
+Strigeus stated that his coding for PeerFactor SARL was to use his expertise in the optimization of the BitTorrent protocol to create a .dll which PeerFactor SARL intended to use as part of a distribution platform for files in a corporate setting.
 At the time there was some speculation that μTorrent may have been modified to spy on users on Peerfactor's behalf, however to date (even following μTorrent's acquisition by BitTorrent, Inc.) no evidence has been produced to support these allegations.

 Ownership change

-On December 7, 2006, μTorrent was purchased by BitTorrent, Inc.
+On December 7, 2006, μTorrent was purchased by BitTorrent, Inc. It was later announced that BitTorrent paid an undisclosed amount to Spotify for this purchase, the then owner of the software.

 On September 18, 2007, BitTorrent 6.0 was released.
 Although previous versions of the BitTorrent client had been open source software, with version 6 it became proprietary.

 In April 2017, BitTorrent founder Bram Cohen announced that the next version of μTorrent would be web browser based.
 This μTorrent version allows users to stream torrents from the default web browser, similar to a regular streaming site.